-Or, if you scholarly kind, and would rather while hours away evaluating Γ -functions, here is a precise way of saying the same: chose a direction in a high-dimensional state space, call it your basis vector $\mathbf{e}^{(1)}$.
+Or, if you scholarly kind, and would rather while hours away evaluating Meijer G-functions, here is a precise way of saying the same: chose a direction in a high-dimensional state space, call it your basis vector $\mathbf{e}^{(1)}$.
 Now pick a state \mathbf{u} in state space at random.
 That gives you a second vector.
 What is the angle between these two vectors?
 The cosine of that angle you compute by evaluating the 'dot' product (or L2 norm)

-knows: the expectation value of the angle between any two high-dimensional vectors picked at random is 90°, with a very small variance.
-In other words, in high dimension and with a random coordinate system, every distant silhouette is vanishingly small.
-And your lazy $(\tilde{u}1, \tilde{u}2, \tilde{u}3)$ coordinates are a random choice, the turbulent state might require 10^5 such coordinates to be accurately resolved.
+Once you finish the exercise 2.12 you will know what every computer scientist knows: the expectation value of the angle between any two high-dimensional vectors picked at random is 90°, with a very small variance.
+In other words, in high dimension and with a random coordinate system, every distant silhouette of Cristiano Ronaldo is vanishingly small.
+And as your lazy $(\tilde{u}1, \tilde{u}2, \tilde{u}3)$ coordinates are a random choice, your turbulent state might require 105 such coordinates to be accurately resolved.